roxanne007/Theme-park-website/README.txt

-# 🎢 Theme Park Website
+# 🎢 Frozen Sahara Theme Park Website

-A colourful, responsive single-page website for a fictional theme park.
-This project was designed to showcase my front-end development and design skills using HTML and CSS.
+Welcome to the **Frozen Sahara** Theme Park Website!
+This project is a responsive and engaging website designed to showcase attractions, location info, and essential details for visitors interested in exploring the Frozen Sahara experience.

 ---